Bayfield High School, Dunedin: Curriculum and culture

 The school is well known throughout the local community for having a strong music department.
 Students perform regularly in the wider community and in 2006 the school Orchestra, Jazz Band and Madrigal Choir flew to Sydney, Australia to play in the Sydney Opera House with a company called United World Concert Tours.
 The Colorado Springs Youth Symphony and the Honolulu Community Concert Band, from Hawaii, also performed.
 Another tour to Melbourne, Australia took place in June 2010 for 30 students and their supporters.

 Bayfield High School has an ESOL department for overseas fee paying students.
 In 2010 there were 40 overseas students enrolled from Japan, China, Brazil, Germany, Slovakia, Switzerland, Taiwan, France and Korea.
 The overseas students have specialist English Language classes together with regular classes.
-They also enjoy trips away from school including visits to Fiordland, the Queenstown Ski area and Mount Cook.
+They also take trips away from school including visits to Fiordland, the Queenstown's ski fields and Aoraki / Mount Cook.